 Step away from the tourist places and don’t be afraid to try new food when you’re traveling to another country, especially when you go to Zanzibar in Tanzania.
 This guide will point you in the right direction of what food to look for during your trip, as residents are proud of their dishes that are unique to the region.
-Get ready to put your taste buds through an adventure, here’s why you should eat your way through Zanzibar.
+Get ready to take your taste buds on an adventure, here’s why you should eat your way through Zanzibar.

 Zanzibar has a substantial Indian population, so you’ll find glorious Indian dishes everywhere you go and biryani is practically ubiquitous in the city.
 Biryani is rice cooked and seeped in various flavors like curry, cinnamon, ginger, nutmeg and more.
 It can also be served with chicken or beef.
 However, if you want to go truly Zanzibar-style, order some seafood to pair with biryani.

 Head into a popular open market and you’ll be pleasantly surprised to find vendors full of barbecued and grilled seafood on skewers, ready to eat.
 People of Zanzibar are somewhat obsessed with seafood, so you’ll find an overload of street food such as lobsters, crabs, shrimp, scallops and more.
 And not to mention, they’re incredibly cheap and plentiful compared to what you’d probably get back at home.